suhani-tech/SkinCareWebsite/README.md

 # SkinCareWebsite
 Skin Care Website Project.

-This is my first attempt at web development: a personal portfolio website.
-It features an about me section, a showcase of my projects, and a contact form, built using HTML, CSS, and JavaScript.
+This is my second attempt at web development: A Skin Care Website.
+A beginner's web development project focused on skin care.
+This website offers educational content on skin care routines, product recommendations, and tips for maintaining healthy skin.
+Developed with HTML, CSS, and JavaScript.

 The main code starts in skin.html file.